This page is the OSPP Mentor Guide. Please read and understand this guide carefully.

 The organizing committee organizes expert reviewers to assess the project outputs and provides a final evaluation conclusion (pass or fail) based on the synthesis of mentor reviews.

-After the announcement of the final audit, mentors with approved projects can download, sign, and upload the signed version of the mentor participation agreement electronically scanned copy and fill in the bank details in the system.
+After the announcement of the final review, mentors with approved projects can download, sign, and upload the signed version of the mentor participation agreement electronically scanned copy and fill in the bank details in the system.

 🤩 Annual Outstanding Student Selection